serge-web/serge/developer-guidelines.md

 I want to add items back to inventory when they are returned or exchanged, so that I can track inventory.

-Scenario 1: Items returned for a refund should be added to inventory.
+Scenario: Items returned for a refund should be added to inventory.
 Given that a customer previously bought a black sweater from me When they return the black sweater for a refund,
 Then I should have four black sweaters in inventory.